-As may be seen under section 1.4 below, Atlas' substantial own funds do not fall short of this requirement and notes material surplus capital over its SCR.
+As may be seen under section 1.4 below, the Atlas Group's substantial own funds do not fall short of this requirement and notes material surplus capital over its SCR.

-As part of the Atlas' regulated Own Risk and Solvency Assessment (ORSA) the PCC carries out a number of stress tests on various risk scenarios, while also comparing these results with those produced under the standard formula.
-This reporting procedure to the Board of Directors is carried out by the Chief Risk and Compliance Officer of the Group by also engaging several times a year with the Board of Directors for their overall direction.
+As part of the Atlas Group's regulated Own Risk and Solvency Assessment (ORSA) the Group carries out a number of stress tests on various risk scenarios, while also comparing these results with those produced under the standard formula.
+This reporting procedure to the Board of Directors is carried out by the Chief Risk and Compliance Officer of the Group.